 4.)
 It’s always okay for a child to speak up, to be heard, and to say “no” to anyone about anything.
 A lot of children have suffered abuse in silence because they were taught manners are the most important thing.
 They are not.
 A child’s health and safety are the most important things.

 Empowering your children is not a precaution.
 It’s an act of love that will positively influence many aspects of their lives, and it just might save their life.
 It is a precious gift all children deserve to receive.
-For more information about preventing child sexual abuse, visit our Resources Page.

-Today, on my birthday, please talk to your children about sexual abuse.
+For my birthday, please talk to your children about sexual abuse.
 It would be the greatest the gift I never received.